fygar256/small-finding-primes/README.md

-## smallest-program to find primes.
+## smallest program to find primes.
 here. smallest program to find prime numbers in python.